Skip to main content

 TYPE OF TRIP

-Road trip on dirt or rough roads with a private driver, in an unstable territory not accustomed to tourism.
-Overnight stays are planned in guesthouses and tents with shared bathrooms, requiring adaptability.
-No particularly demanding trekking is included, but very long transfers are expected.
-For security reasons, the degree of autonomy in movements and visits is limited
+An overland road trip through dirt tracks and rugged roads with a private driver, across a remote and unstable region still untouched by mass tourism.
+Overnight stays are planned in guesthouses and tents with shared bathrooms, requiring a good level of adaptability.
+No particularly demanding trekking is included, although long transfers are to be expected.
+For security reasons, freedom of movement and independent visits may be limited.

 Icona impegno fisico